© Crown copyright 2018

 - run, support or participate in local disability jobs fairs or targeted recruitment campaigns – contact your local Jobcentre Plus to see if there are any being organised near you

-- develop links with Jobcentre Plus and access government resources, like Work Choice providers, to advertise your jobs and attract disabled people to apply for opportunities
+- develop links with Jobcentre Plus and access government resources (for example the Work and Health Programme) to advertise your jobs and attract disabled people to apply for opportunities

-- work with and place job adverts in the disability press or on disability websites such as Diversity Jobs and Evenbreak
+- work with and place job adverts in the disability press or on disability websites such as Vercida and Evenbreak

 2. Providing a fully inclusive and accessible recruitment process